hubrick/vertx-kafka-service/README.md

 * `maxRetries`: Max number of retries until it consider the message failed (Default: infinite)
 * `initialRetryDelaySeconds`: Initial retry delay (Default: 1)
 * `maxRetryDelaySeconds`: Max retry delay since the retry delay is increasing (Default: 10)
-* `eventBusSendTimeout: the send timeout for the messages that are relayed to the Vertx Event Bus.
+* `eventBusSendTimeout`: the send timeout for the messages that are relayed to the Vertx Event Bus.
 That is the time the handler has to handle and respond to the message.`
+* `messagesPerSecond`: the number of messages that should be relayed per second (Double, values bigger than 0.0 will limit, everything else is unlimitted)

 ### Example: